Eugenepark215/SoundButtonFuze/README.md

     sudo service postgresql start
     ```

-8. Open the database.
-Once PostgreSQL starts you can view the database by opening http://localhost:8081 in your browser.

-    ```shell
-    pgweb --db=(value of TOKEN_SECRET)
-    ```

 8. Start the project.
 Once started you can view the application by opening http://localhost:3000 in your browser.

     ```shell